Category Archives: Covenant

 Now those who define “until death do us part” as a divine prohibition on divorce would say this situation is unfortunate for this woman, but she still must remain bound by the broken marriage covenant and to a husband who is perpetually committing infidelity.
 They claim that she would be committing a crime against her husband and a sin against God if she were to exercise her right to exit the broken marriage covenant.
 They claim that her vows are broken by her divorcing her husband—vows made in the presence of witnesses and before God.

 Where to begin?
 Those who hold to this unbiblical and illogical position should bring forward as evidence the maxim that invalidates the conditions of a bilateral covenant.
 Wedding vows are made by both partners.
 The primary conditions being spoken in the vows are to love and cherish, and to forsake all others.
 Only one person needs to break these vows for the covenant to be broken.
 This must not be defined as a mild or moderate breaking of a major vow during a rare fit of rage or on the worst moment of ones life.
 Intentionality and repetitious behavior is necessary for the breaking of a covenant.
 Grace is the general rule for out of place indiscretions.
 The spouse who intentionally and repeatedly breaks the condition(s) to which they vowed is the covenant breaker.
 The innocent spouse is free from the covenant or free to enter a new covenant with the guilty spouse.
 The purpose of the conditions are to assure that both parties are protected from this kind of deception.
-Covenant conditions exist so that both parties will be assured of receiving the benefits (another component of a covenant) for which they enter the covenant in the first place.
+Covenant conditions exist so that both parties will be assured of receiving the benefits for which they enter the covenant in the first place.

-The purpose of a covenant is to convey one or more benefits to both parties in the covenant.
-A bilateral covenant (such as the marriage covenant) conveys benefits on each party; without which, the parties would have no reason or incentive to bind themselves in a covenant.
-The conditions of the covenant assure the parties will receive the promised benefit by releasing them from their obligation when one or more conditions have been broken.
-This is how a covenant obligates it’s participants.
+The purpose of a covenant is to convey one or more benefits (another component of a covenant) to both parties in the covenant.
+A bilateral covenant, such as the marriage covenant, conveys benefits to each party; without which, the parties would have no reason or incentive to bind themselves in a covenant.
+The covenant’s conditions, a second component of a covenant, assure the parties will receive the promised benefit(s) or be released from a broken covenant.
+The condition(s) is how a covenant obligates it’s participants.
 People do not unnecessarily obligate themselves.
 However, people will obligate themselves if there is a desired benefit for doing so.
-Keeping the covenant’s conditions allows both parties continued access to the benefit(s) they desire.
+Keeping the covenant’s condition(s) allows both parties continued access to the benefit(s) they desire.
 So when it becomes manifest that either partner is breaking one or more conditions of the covenant, then they have effectively broken the covenant itself and are guilty of withholding the promised benefit(s); therefore, the injured covenant partner is no longer bound by the covenant, as it has been broken, freeing them to enter into a new covenant with someone who is willing and able to keep the covenant conditions by providing the promised benefit.

-The Idea That Forgiveness Means No Divorce
+The Idea That Forgiveness Means No Divorce Is Horrific

 God’s Covenant With His Children Vs The Marriage Covenant

-God is and will be fully glorified and shown to be worthy of all praise and His chosen vessels of mercy will receive salvation and an eternity as the children of God.
-God guarantees both ends or blessings of the covenant.
-Neither party must languish in and serve a broken covenant providing blessings to their spurious partner while being defiled and derided by that same person, which is precisely what the anti-divorce crowd insists upon for the innocent spouse.
+God is and will be fully glorified and shown to be worthy of all praise, and His chosen vessels of mercy will receive salvation and an eternity as the children of God.
+God guarantees both parties blessings by keeping all of the conditions of the covenant.
+Neither party must languish in and serve a broken covenant; all the while, providing blessings to their spurious partner while being defiled and derided by that same person, which is precisely what the anti-divorce crowd insists upon for the innocent spouse.
 Many Old Testament passages depict God decrying Israel’s (God’s bride) unfaithfulness.
-Through captivities and exiles God disciplines his bride trying to get her to be faithful but his efforts were to no avail.
+Through captivities and exiles God disciplines His bride trying to get her to be faithful but His efforts were to no avail.
 Ultimately God divorces Israel for her unfaithfulness (Jeremiah 3:8, Isaiah 50:1)).
 Then God takes a bride who remains faithful because she wears the white garments washed by the blood of Jesus Christ.
 The righteousness of Christ keeps her faithful.

 God would not remain in a broken covenant with wicked Israel or with the more wicked Judah because God knows that light and darkness cannot come together just as there can be no partnership between righteousness and lawlessness.
 As Christ has no harmony with ungodliness or destruction and the temple of God cannot be in agreement with idols, neither can a believer share a life in common with an unbeliever in any relationship, especially marriage.
-Most in the church have made the tremendous error of causing man to serve the marriage covenant rather than allowing the marriage covenant to serve man.
+Most in the church have made the tremendous error of causing man to serve the institution of marriage rather than allowing marriage to serve man.

 The Idea that Long-suffering Means No Divorce

-These wicked spouses are even more evil than the person who claims to have purchased a new house, who has taken possession of the house, who has placed their name on the deed, who has promised to pay for the house, but who has failed to pay a dime and has no intention of ever paying for the house that they are effectively trying to steal from the original home owner.
-In fact, if this person then gutted the house of all it’s woodwork, marble and granite, heater, air conditioner, the chandeliers and lamps, the windows, the appliances, and even striped the electrical wiring, the pluming and the landscaping plants before they were finally evicted, then this illustration to the wicked spouse in an unequally yoked marriage would be more precise.
+These wicked spouses are even more evil than the person who claims to have purchased a new house, who has taken possession of the house, who has placed their name on the deed, who has promised to pay for the house, but who has failed to pay so much as a penny and has no intention of ever paying for the house that they are effectively trying to steal from the original home owner.
+In fact, if this person then gutted the house of all it’s woodwork, marble and granite, heater, air conditioner, the chandeliers and lamps, the windows, the appliances, and even striped the electrical wiring, the pluming and the landscaping plants before they were finally evicted, then this illustration of the wicked spouse would be more precise.

 Matthew Henry highlighted an additional evil when he said that the children in an unequally yoked marriage will receive an undue influence from the unbelieving spouse because the children come into the world slaves to unrighteousness, which causes them to feel a greater kinship with their unbelieving parent.
 In addition, the believing spouse will be discouraged in their own sanctification efforts, and the children will be encouraged to sin without consequence, seeing that their unbelieving parent is more often than not rewarded for taking tremendous advantage of the believing spouse.

-Another sad reality of the position that says the dissolution of an unequally yoked marriage is always a crime against man and a sin against God is that it gives the appearance of turning the unbelieving marriage partner into the innocent victim while at the same time slandering the name and reputation of the believing spouse who has kept the conditions of the marriage covenant often for years or decades without receiving God’s intended benefits, which were promised by the unbelieving spouse, but withdrawn.
+Another sad reality of the position that says the dissolution of an unequally yoked marriage is always a crime against man and a sin against God is that it gives the appearance of turning the unbelieving marriage partner into the innocent victim while at the same time slandering the name and reputation of the believing spouse who has kept the conditions of the marriage covenant often for years or decades without receiving God’s intended benefits, which were promised by the unbelieving spouse, but wickedly withheld.
 The obedient child of God is turned upon and torn to pieces by the very people (other Christians) who should be most supportive as in the days of Ezra.
 Sadly another occasion for the axiom that “Only Christians shot their wounded”.

 So then, is it lawful to leave a broken covenant?
 The answer found in God’s word and by eminent reason is an emphatic YES.
 It is a fools errand to remain in a broken covenant.
-Having said that, the answer found in most Christian circles is no. Their advise is that you made your own bed and now you must lie in it.
+Having said that, the answer found in many Christian circles is “no”.
+Their advise is that you made your bed and now you must lie in it.
 Let the reader decide whether or not they prefer the approbation of God or the praise of men.
 But as for me and my house, we shall serve the Lord…all of us.